 Cruise Stocks: Six Reasons a Valuable Recovery Is Still in Store

 Cruise stocks were hit hard during the pandemic.
 And they’re not not exactly back to normal yet.
 For the most part, cruise liners weren’t very active during the pandemic.
 So naturally, cruise stock values plummeted alongside revenue.
 However, investors looking for a bargain have started to take a closer look.
 But as evidenced by the vacation deals some are offering, there’s a lot of growth left in this sector of the travel industry.
-But the window of opportunity isn’t going to stay open forever…
+That being said, the window of opportunity isn’t going to stay open forever…

 Pre-pandemic, cruises were the fastest growing sector in the leisure travel industry.
 According to post-cruise surveys, a whopping 92% of cruisers said they would probably book a cruise for their next vacation as well.

-There were also key demographic factors working in cruise lines’ favor.
-Cruises were beginning to draw younger crowds.
+There were also key demographics working in cruise lines’ favor.
+Cruises were finally beginning to draw younger crowds.
 Millennials and Gen Xers preferred cruises to all-inclusive resorts, tours and other land-based vacation options.
 In fact, cruising was the favorite means of vacation for all generations by a substantial margin.
 That’s one reason cruise stocks have sustained value.

 And here’s the last key point that shows cruises are poised for a comeback.
 The average adult on a cruise already has five other cruises under their belt.
 There’s growing adoption of cruises as a means of vacationing.
 And with that growth comes strong loyalty.
 All of that adds up to a whole lot of people itching to get back on a cruise ship.
 And they’re about to get their shot…